longhorn/longhorn-engine/README.md

 ## Running a controller with multiple replicas

 In order to start Longhorn Engine with multiple replicas, you need to setup a network between replica container and controller container.
-Here we use Docker network feature to demostrate that:
+Here we use Docker network feature to demonstrate that:

 ##### 1. Create a network named `longhorn-net`
 ```